maks-it/PSScriptsService/README.md

        └── ...
 ```

-> I have set to execute only **signed** scrips by default, but if you don't care about your environment security, it's possible to launch them in **unrestricted** mode.
+> It's set to execute only **signed** scrips by default, but if you don't care about your environment security, it's possible to launch them in **unrestricted** mode.
 >
 > Continue to read to see other possible settings...